-Table 6: 2021 engine test duration
+Table 7: 2021 engine test duration by time of day

 3.0 Engagement forums

 daa is a neighbour to many communities on whom we depend to operate Dublin Airport on a daily basis.
 We are fully committed to being a responsible airport operator and a good neighbour. daa understand that a balance needs to be achieved in terms of operating an international airport and the needs of our local communities.
 That is why we have a long record of engaging with our neighbours about the issues that are of importance to them, particularly those relating to aviation noise.